 Guideline Statement 16

-In patients seeking treatment for incontinence after radical prostatectomy, pelvic floor muscle exercises or pelvic floor muscle training should be offered.
+In patients seeking treatment for incontinence after radical prostatectomy, clinicians should offer pelvic floor muscle exercises or pelvic floor muscle training.
 (Moderate Recommendation; Evidence Level: Grade B)

 Discussion